MMAP/MMAP.github.io/CHEATSHEET.md

 --marker_set <file>		# Extract markers in <file>
 --subject_set <file>		# Extract subjects in <file>

+--include_duplicate_markers`	# Use this option with `--write_reduced_genotype_binary` and `--marker_by_subject_mmap2csv`
+				  to insure you get all desired markers when there are duplicate markers with SAME SNPNAME are in the genotype file.
 ```
 **subject_set files:**  Use one column, no header, with a list of subject id's.
 **marker_set files:**  Use one column, no header, with a list of EITHER SNPNAMEs or RSNUMs.